- What is a B2B podcast?

 Tap into current circumstances and events

-- Report on new developments like products or services
+of the above - Report on new developments like

-- Future scenarios and how best to prepare for them
+experts - Future scenarios and how best to

 Educate them